 As a Christian, the visit to Basilica of St. John was very meaningful for me.
 After Christ’s death, St. John, often referred to as the “Evangelist” or the “Beloved” fled to Ephesus from Jerusalem to avoid the persecution of King Herod.
 Having entrusted the Virgin Mary to St. John before Jesus died on the cross, it is believed that St. John brought the Virgin Mary with him to Ephesus (more about the House of Virgin Mary in Ephesus on my next blog).

 St. John lived his last days in Ephesus.
-As a memorial, the Basilica of St. John was built over his grave at the foot of Ayasoluk Hill (Ayasoluk, which means Divine Theologian, is the former name of Selçuk, in honor of St. John).
+As a memorial, the Basilica of St. John was built over his grave at the foot of Ayasoluk Hill.

 Temple of Artemis

-The Temple of Artemis, considered as one of the Seven Wonders of the Ancient World, used to be a massive temple for the worship of Artemis, the goddess of fertility.
+The Temple of Artemis, considered as one of the Seven Wonders of the Ancient World, used to be a massive temple for the worship of Artemis, the goddess with many breasts signifying fertility.
 The oldest finds trace back to the Mycenaean age or the 14th to 13th century BC.
-The temple’s center used to be surrounded with many columns.
-Unfortunately, only a single column remains standing at this time in this swampy area.
+The temple, also called the Temple of Diana at Ephesus, used to be surrounded with columns in the center of the sanctuary.